1. Students are expected to obey all local, state, and federal laws governing the possession, use, and distribution of alcohol.

 Damages to facilities resulting from these activities will result in charges to either the individual or the community.

-The following behaviors can compromise the security of other students and are strictly prohibited:
+The following behaviors can compromise the security of other students, and are prohibited:

 1. Giving one’s personal keys or ID card to another person.